Split PDF

 Does splitting affect the quality of the PDF?

 No. Splitting simply extracts existing pages into new files without any re-encoding or compression.
 All text, images, fonts, and formatting remain exactly as they were in the original document.
+Output quality is identical to the source.

 Can I split a PDF into equal sections automatically?

 The tool does not have an automatic equal-division mode, but you can achieve this by entering ranges manually.
-For a 30-page document split into thirds, enter '1-10, 11-20, 21-30' in the custom ranges field and get three 10-page PDFs instantly.
+For a 30-page document split into thirds, enter '1-10, 11-20, 21-30' in the custom ranges field and get three equal 10-page PDFs instantly.

 What happens to the original file after splitting?